kensho-technologies/graphql-compiler/docs/source/core_specification/schema_types.rst

 -   :code:`out_name: String!` is a *GraphQL Argument*.
 The :code:`!` indicates that the string :code:`out_name` argument must not be null.
 -   :code:`on FIELD` defines where the locations where the query can be included.
-This query can included near all argument fields.
+This query can be included on any field.

 Query Operation
 ---------------